fukaeridesui/move-book-ja/README.md

 This is the repository for [the Move Book](https://move-book.com) and [Move Language Reference](https://move-book.com/reference).

+## Japanese Translation Site Overview

+For information on running the Japanese translation site for The Move Book and Move Language Reference, see [docs/overview.md](docs/overview.md).
+It covers the project purpose, technology stack, deployment to GitHub Pages, and ongoing translation workflow.
+Section 2-5 in that document provides a step-by-step checklist for deploying to GitHub Pages.

 ## Structure

 - Two books are placed in the `book` and `reference` directories.
 The `book` directory contains the